-It is the responsibility of the landlord to ensure the rental premises are safe to live in.
-If a child is harmed or death is the result of negligence in the rental property, as a landlord, you may face legal action.
-As a matter of best practice, landlords should be familiar with their obligations under the Residential Tenancies Act to comply with building, health and safety laws.
+It is the responsibility of the owner to ensure the rental premises are safe to live in.
+If a child is harmed or death is the result of negligence in the rental property, as an owner, you may face legal action.
+As a matter of best practice, owners should be familiar with their obligations under the Residential Tenancies Act to comply with building, health and safety laws.

 It is essential to assess curtain and blind cords, checking there are no unsecured cords or chains a child could reach or become entangled in.
 Any looped cords should be kept out of children’s reach with cleats or tension devices, securely fixed to the wall or window frame.

 Your property manager should be conducting curtain and blind cord checks regularly, if you are notified of an issue, Marshall White can arrange for urgent repairs.